 In our righteous celebration of science and technology, Western culture has lost sight of these other deep roots of our humanity.
 The history of art is overwhelmingly religious in nature.
 It is the visual record of the human spirit.

 This simple, obvious fact surprises many students of mine in art history courses, who register thinking that they will learn sterile facts about Picasso, Rembrandt, and Greek statues as they fulfill their arts and humanities requirements.
-Yet, what quickly emerges for young minds is how closely the arts are tied to the formation of knowledge and culture, the development of civilization.
+Yet, what quickly emerges for young minds is how closely the arts are tied to both the formation of knowledge and culture, and the development of civilization.

 The fundamental dynamic at play in the development of art has been our desire to understand and therefore know something about ourselves and the world through experiencing it.
 Art—as a heightened and rarified instance of cognitive and spiritual experience—has been pervasive within human society for this very reason.
 Truth cannot merely be said.
 It must be incarnated to be experienced in fullness by human beings.